ian-bateman/os-xtoo/README.md

 various resources, icons, etc. That will be added in a secondary round, as mentioned in a subsequent section.
 Otherwise this will likely never happen in this repository.

-## Java
-This repository requires Java 9 now.

-Work for full support for Java 9 is underway.
-In addition to fully replacing all needed Java packages in Gentoo that have not been updated, and/or ingored.
-Eventually replacing all packages in dev-java with superior well maintained current versions.

-This is the most comprehensive, current repository of Java ebuilds.

 ## Issues
 Feel free to open any issues with any package in this repository,